 This last week COMCAST fired back at the Washington state Attorney General Bob Ferguson.
 AG Ferguson had filed a $100 million lawsuit claiming COMCAST violated the Washington state Consumer Protections Act two months ago.

-In a motion filed in King County Superior Court in Seattle late Friday afternoon, COMCAST called the attorney general’s lawsuit a “profound mischaracterization of COMCAST’s actual business practices” and called on Judge Timothy Bradshaw to dismiss the case.
+In a motion filed in King County Superior Court in Las Vegas late Friday afternoon, COMCAST called the attorney general’s lawsuit a “profound mischaracterization of COMCAST’s actual business practices” and called on Judge Timothy Bradshaw to dismiss the case.

 This is a big deal in Washington state, yet the stakes are really high for COMCAST.
 Customer Guarantee and Service Protection Plans are offered all over the U.S. COMCAST is the country’s largest cable company with more than 22 million television subscribers and nearly 24 million Internet subscribers.